Davide01/language-classification/README.md

 The pytorch framework was used for model development.
 A two layer LSTM network with three feed forward layers on the top was developed.
 Batchnorm and Dropout was used to avoid overfitting.
 ReLU was used as activation function between the layers and softmax after the last layer to distribute the probabilities across the labels.
 A vocabulary was constructed from the train and test data in order to encode the input to numeric values.
 A lookup table was constructed to get the indexes from the vocabulary.
+Embedding layer was used as first layer in the network.

 ## Training a model